-The early internet created a new way for support groups and non-profit organisations to reach out to a wider audience, proving information at a fraction of the cost of traditional means.
+The early internet created a new way for support groups and non-profit organisations to reach out to a wider audience, proving information on a website at a fraction of the cost of traditional means.
 I used to see a lot of these in my days of creating the bcl.com.au directory.

 Each time that Facebook, Google, etc change their direction, you could lose all the content and connections you have built up.
 The only content on the internet that you control is that under your own domain name.

 You are encouraging people to post personal information, often sensitive information, about themselves under the false impression that they are amongst like-minded friends.
-You would never think of providing a live television feed from your counseling or consulting rooms onto the street outside.
+You would never think of providing a live television feed from your meeting rooms onto the street outside.
 Why is this different?
-There is nothing private on social media – no matter what your settings.
+There is nothing truly private on social media - no matter what your settings.

 - Targeted Advertising

 You are creating a group of people who can be a target for advertising based on their interest in your services.
 That means advertisers of all kinds could target your clients based on their vulnerabilities.